reflective-carillon/extrawide-keyboard-layout/README.md

 For example, the sequence of compose, apostrophe, and "e" makes "é".

 "sup" is the "super" key, which I only ever use by tapping it to reveal all open windows.
 "ret" is return/enter.
-I have two of them because the one on the home row matches the positioning on the default layout of the Model01, but I find the other one much easier to reach.
+There is an Insert key in the middle of the keyboard which I use as my Orca screenreader modifier key.

 Since both thumbs can reach the space bar, and I don't like holding with a thumb while reaching for keys with the same hand, it made sense to use it for something that requires